How to Get Rid of Poison Ivy Naturally

 PHOTO: S. Carter/Flickr

 Poison ivy (Toxicodendron radicans) has taken over most of the wooded space.
-(See also: 4 Things You Probably Didn’t Know About Poison Ivy.)
 He has been sorely tempted to use glyphosate to kill off the plant but knew that if I wanted to use the land, it would be a big problem for me because we grow without such chemicals.
 He challenged me to find a replacement or he would have to resort to the chemical solution.
 Of course, he reasons, that he could use it and then make the land available three years from now when organic standards would deem it safe to use again, but I would disagree.
 Glyphosate damages soil bacteria, and we can’t stop there and not discuss the debated health ramifications.

-Here are some alternate ways to get poison ivy under control without damaging the soil in the process.
+Here are some alternate ways to get rid of poison ivy and get it under control without damaging the soil in the process.

 1. Use Boiling Water